InfinityG/ig-coin-admin/README.md

 igcoin-admin
 ============

-An application built in AngularJS, used to demonstrate the redemption and assignment of digital "crypto-rewards" to users.
+A gateway application built in AngularJS, used to demonstrate the redemption and assignment of digital "crypto-rewards" to users.